sankomil/Kin-tech-test/README.md

 # Kin Tech Test
-Implementing Basic user UI consisting of three screens as part of an assessment fo Kit Technologies.
+Implementing Basic user UI consisting of three screens as part of an assessment fo Kin Technologies.

 ## How to run